 It was still a fun visit in the winter, but I would try to visit in warmer weather if possible to best enjoy the outdoor areas.
 I would allow at least 2 hours here if you want to tour the farm houses and visit the rest of the property.

 If you have your own vehicle and enjoy rural views, I highly recommend spending some time doing some scenic drives through the country roads.
 Every mile of state and federal highway in Holmes County is designated as an Ohio Scenic Byway.

 You might try this 76-mile “Amish Country Byway” drive which will take you past many of the main sights in Amish Country Ohio.

 Just drive slowly and carefully as you’ll likely pass slow-moving horse-drawn buggies along the way!

 Take in a Theater Show and Spend the Night

-If you are hungry, there are also concession stands selling sandwiches, drinks, popcorn, ice cream, and other snacks before and after the show.
-We spend the night in Walnut Creek at Carlisle Inn so it was very convenient to have dinner at Der Dutchman and then catch the theater show at The Amish Country Theater.
+We spend the night in Walnut Creek at Carlisle Inn so it was very convenient to have dinner at Der Dutchman and then drive over to catch the theater show at The Amish Country Theater.
 My whole family enjoyed the show.